Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 Cross-data space interoperability: Insights from the panel

 deployEMDS’ coordinator, Christopher Newman, joined one of the key sessions focused on a central challenge for the data space community: ensuring seamless data exchange across domains, sectors, and geographies.
-The workshop “Cross-data space interoperability – the essential key to unlocking the potential of the European Data Economy” presented findings from a pilot coordinated by the Data Spaces Support Centre and carried out together with several data space initiatives.
+“The workshop “Cross-data space interoperability – the essential key to unlocking the potential of the European Data Economy” presented findings from a report coordinated by the Data Spaces Support Centre with inputs from several data space initiatives.

 The session highlighted that: